|Style||Partially Escorted & Guided

 Optional Excursion: Siam Niramit Show with Dinner.
 Tonight, enjoy a visual extravaganza at the Ratchada Grand Theatre, one of the biggest stages in the world.
 Travel back in time through the Kingdom of Siam and experience Thai history and culture during this spectacular show.
-This optional excursion can only be purchased locally ($56 per person).
-Breakfast provided.
+This optional excursion must be purchased locally.

 Day 11: Bangkok/USA.
 Bid farewell to Thailand today as you transfer to the airport to board your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extension to Phuket Island, Thailand's most famous resort island!
 Breakfast provided.